aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 * Components in your codebase under licenses that do not require attribution (e.g. proprietary packages, commercial products).

+There are two options here:

+* Edit the jinja2 template to only include the one that your want to include in the attrib such as:

+    {% if about_object.attribute.value %}
+        ...

-You should prepare a filtered version of your software inventory (the one that you used for gen) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.
+* You should prepare a filtered version of your software inventory (the one that you used for gen) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.

 You should also order the rows in this Product BOM in the sequence that you would like them to appear in the product attribution notice package.

 ## <a name="PrepareanAttributionTemplatetoUseasInputtoattrib">Prepare an Attribution Template to Use as Input to attrib</a>